Last year, I flew my family of four from Portland, Maine to San Antonio for a family wedding … for free.

 3. Call a travel agent that specializes in your destination.

-How to start travel hacking (Level 2): Collecting and using frequent flyer miles
+How to start travel hacking (Level 2): Collect and use frequent flyer miles

 This is where it gets fun.